[intro]In this Guide, you will learn all about Custom Mode - what it is, how it is used and how it can affect your EKM online shop. [/intro]

 When using a Theme, your shop uses code stored on the EKM online shop platform.
 You can then change your Theme colours and amend editable elements on your shop to add your branding and identity while still using a layout designed and supported by the EKM online shop platform.
 We call this Standard Mode.

-In order to add third-party code or amend existing HTML (the language that EKM Themes are written in), your shop must stop using that version of the code on the EKM online shop platform.
+In order to add third-party code or amend existing code, your shop must stop using that version of the code on the EKM online shop platform.
 To achieve this, it copies the code and then saves a version of it just for your EKM online shop.
 This allows as much customisation as necessary, but it means that if any changes are made to the standard version of the Theme on the EKM platform, your shop won’t receive any updates.

 A different way of thinking about this would be to take a screenshot of the first page of Google for a particular search term.
 Your screenshot will remain the same as long as you have it, but if you checked the same search term in Google a few days or weeks later, it’s likely that the results will have changed.